Clarkson helps Jazz to 5th straight, beat Nuggets 109-105

 Jazz: Utah went 15 of 37 from the 3-point line. … Conley finished with 14 points and eight assists.

-Nuggets: F Michael Porter Jr. missed a ninth straight game due to the league’s health and safety protocols. … Gary Harris had eight points.
+Nuggets: F Michael Porter Jr. missed a ninth straight game due to the league’s health and safety protocols. … Reserve P.J.
+Dozier had nine points.

 BUFFS SHOUTOUT